menuclose

-As lockdowns for Covid19 continue I thought it might be helpful to give you some tips on DIY Newborn Photos at home.
+I thought it might be helpful to give you some tips on how to DIY your newborn baby’s photos at home.
 These definitely do not replace having a professional photographer come in but I hope they can at least give you a few cute photos of your baby while you wait for your actual session.
 I’m going to cover some basics of lighting and highlight a few poses you can easily do at home with your camera phone!

 Location

-Let’s start by picking a location in your home for photos.
+Let’s start by picking a location in your home for your DIY newborn photos.
 I’m going to keep things simple and suggest the nursery and master bedroom.
-These are the two locations I typically use in a session and they provide great backdrops for your photos.
+These are the two locations I typically use in a Charlottesville or Richmond VA newborn photography session and they provide great backdrops for your photos.
+Need some ideas on nursery decor and items that will make your nursery look beautiful in photos?
+Check out my Amazon storefront for a curated list of my favorites!

 Make sure to clear the clutter in both rooms before doing your photos.
 For the nursery I suggest just one blanket draped over the crib and 1-2 simple stuffed animals in the crib if you have a lot.
 If you don’t have any that is perfectly fine too!